Crest of the Stars: Manga

 Dengeki Comics released a one-volume manga adaptation of the novel on March 27, 2000, after serializing it in Monthly Comic Dengeki Daioh magazine in 1999.
 The manga was illustrated by Toshihiro Ono and written by Aya Yoshinaga, who has also written the anime adaptation.
 Hiroyuki Morioka is also credited on the cover as the original creator.

 Much like the anime series, it covers all three volumes.
 It was licensed by Tokyopop and released on June 8, 2004, under the name Seikai Trilogy, Vol. 1: Crest of the Stars, dubbed the first part of the Seikai Trilogy, since two other companion manga were also released, adapting Banner of the Stars I and II.

 The first chapter of a new web manga adaptation of Crest of the Stars by Kōichirō Yonemura was published by Flex Comix in volume five of Nico Nico FlexComix Next digital magazine released on May 8, 2012 and on FlexComix Next site on May 22; the manga was transferred to Comic Meteor on September 5.
 The last chapter was released online on April 28, 2021.
 The first print volume of the manga went on sale on May 11, 2013 and the eighth and last was released on April 12, 2021.
 Both were released digitally three days earlier.

 Video game

 Roughly a year after the anime finished airing, on May 25, 2000 Bandai Visual released a video game adaptation for the PlayStation.
 It features a story inspired by both the Crest of the Stars and the Banner of the Stars novels, incorporating some of their characters.
 The game consists of 67 different space battles, with a story split in two paths with three possible endings each.

 Reception

 In 1996, the world of Japanese science fiction novels was in a slump.
 Many people considered the genre dead to such an extent that authors avoided it.
 The appearance of the Crest of the Stars novel was not only a surprise but also earned it the Seiun Award.

+In The Encyclopedia of Science Fiction, the show is described as centered around the evolving partnership – evoking the trope of "not officially a romance" – of its two main protagnonists.
+Themes tackled include cultural Identity, loyalty versus duty, communication across cultural divides, the tension between personal choice and political obligation, and exploration of whether good governance derives from institutions or from individuals.
+The entry notes that the show is notable for its thorough worldbuilding and cultural clash of empire versus democracy, subverting expectations that the Galactic Empire must be evil and the rebels virtuous.
+The entry concludes that "Arguably underrated, it stands as one of anime's most thoughtful explorations of Military SF and Space Opera".